gloria2000/AlgoBook/README.md

 ## AlgoBook

 A new Flutter application for algorithms.
 This app is mainly to refer to the algorithms that are frequently used.
 Presently the app has about 30+ algorithms in it.
-You can contribute to this mobile app by:
+You can contribute to this mobile app by following the steps in mentioned in [contribute.md]().

-  1. Go to DataStructures page
-  2. Write your algorithm and put pr.
+If you are a beginner and want to contribute in opensource projects, then this project is perfect for you.

 ## App UI
 ![Home page](https://github.com/gloria2000/AlgoBook/blob/master/1.jpeg)